Enanitos Verdes: History

-In 1994 they released the album “Big Bang” on the record label EMI Latin.
-The album became a huge international success and includes what is perhaps their biggest hit “Lamento Boliviano”.
-The album also contains the rocker “Mejor No Hablemos de Amor” (Better Not Talk About Love) and the power ballad “Mi Primer Día Sin Tí” (My First Day Without You), all becoming fan favorites throughout their career.
+In 1994, they released the album "Big Bang" on the record label EMI Latin.
+The album became a huge international success and includes their biggest hit, "Lamento Boliviano".
+The album also contains the song "Mejor No Hablemos de Amor" (Better Not Talk About Love) and the power ballad "Mi Primer Día Sin Ti" ("My First Day Without You").

-In 1998 they released their album Tracción acústica, with the US record company Polygram.
+In 1998, they released their album Tracción acústica, with the US record company Polygram.
 This album made them the first Argentine group and third Argentine artist to sign with a US company.
 This album was nominated for the Grammies in the category "Best Latin Rock Album".

 They were part of the Watcha Tour 2000, which included seventeen shows along with Molotov, Aterciopelados, Café Tacuba and A.N.I.M.A.L.

 In 2003, they went on tour with Alejandra Guzmán.
-They have, among other things, earned a Gaviota de Plata (Silver Gull) at the Festival de Viña del Mar in Chile.
-That same year they recorded their album Amores Lejanos with the hit single "Amores Lejanos".
+They have, among other awards, earned a Gaviota de Plata (Silver Gull) at the Festival de Viña del Mar in Chile.
+That same year, they recorded their album Amores Lejanos with the hit single "Amores Lejanos".

-In 2009 original member Daniel Piccolo (drummer) left the band.
+In 2009, drummer Daniel Piccolo left the band.
 Jota Morelli from Fito Paez's band replaced him.

-Former guitarist Sergio Embrioni committed suicide on February 17, 2011.
+Former guitarist Sergio Embrioni committed suicide on 17 February 2011.

-The band continued after this tragedy, going on tour in 2018 with Spanish group Hombres G across the United States.
+The band went on tour in 2018 with Spanish group Hombres G across the United States.